 Before jumping into the appraisal or BPO, consider the following:

 Will you still save money post-appraisal?
 If you’re mere months away from hitting 20% equity to automatically remove PMI, you might think twice about kicking off this process.
-An appraisal on average will cost a homeowner between $450-$550.
+On average, an appraisal will cost a homeowner $450 to $550.
 The cost of an appraisal might exceed the PMI you’d need to pay to get to 80% LTV.

 Why do I have to wait to cancel PMI?